markuspeitl/static-site-gen-tools/README.md

-TODO: Revamp component interface (force call with "DataParsedDocument and config", possibly expose a ctx with helper functions)
+TODO: Revamp component interface (force call with "IProcessResource and config", possibly expose a ctx with helper functions)

 ## Component compile flow: